robotology/blocktest/README.md

 **0005** start when all 0002-0003-0004 are finished

-In the case it is possible to insert a dummy test in series to  align the following tests executions.
+In the case, it is possible to insert a dummy test in series to  align the following tests executions.

-### 5.4.2.
+### 6.4.2.
 Repetitions
 Repetitions can be at action or test or test list level trought **"repetitions"** key (in action,test,test list).
 At test level repetitions can be also used through the key **"repetitionsfortime"**.
-In this case will be executed as many repetitions as the timer in seconds will allow.
+In this case, will be executed as many repetitions as the timer in seconds will allow.
 Inside of test is available the key **"wait"** that indicates the time between two tests executions.

-## 5.5.
+## 6.5.
 Finally the test

 The test is written in a separate file.
 Here is shown an example of a simple test.
 Also take a look at the following section for graphical test creation.